anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-15-inspec-basics-2.markdown

 Notice that I chose the `control` to be the CIS number.
 I could have been more specific, obviously, but I didn't for simplicity's sake. *Profile Applicability* determines the `impact` field.
 And the `title` and `desc` come straight out of there word for word.

+*Edited to add: I started using the "Rationale" section to enter into the `desc` since it describes why you need that control more.*

 Let's open up our text editor and create a new file.
 I called mine `1_spec.rb`.
 Then enter all of that in - the control, impact, title, and desc.

 ### 3. Run the audit command on our command line